Simplifying Life Insurance in India

 What are Unit Linked Pension Plans?

-Unit Linked Pension Plans (ULPPs) are the market linked insurance products that serve the dual purpose of investment and insurance, thus providing financial security and wealth accumulation during retirement.
+Unit Linked Pension Plans (ULPPs) are market linked insurance products that serve the dual purpose of investment and insurance, thus providing financial security and wealth accumulation during retirement.

-In these plans, policyholders contribute premium, which is then invested in a wide range of funds, including equities, debt, or a mix of both, as per the investor’s choice.
+In these plans, policyholders contribute a premium, which is then invested in a wide range of funds, including equities, debt, or a mix of both, as per the investor’s choice.

 Features and Benefits of Unit Linked Pension Plans